Blogging as a full time job - is it a good choice?

 You should expect several challenges in the blogging field.
 Some of the problems I came across in my own case or that I saw with other bloggers are worth mentioning here.

-1. You lose social interactions with real human.
+1. You lose social interactions with the real human.
 You will switch from interacting with humans to interaction through Facebook and emails, mostly with people of hidden identity.

 2. You lose the corporate glamour.
 You may be able to call your self a 'blogger' proudly, but you won't get the same social and family status as an 'engineer' or 'teacher'.
 People would look at you with doubtful eyes when you talk about your career.

 4. You will miss the social life.
-When you work in office, you will have office parties, you will go for lunch with colleagues, and there will be corporate fun.
+When you work in the office, you will have office parties, you will go for lunch with colleagues, and there will be corporate fun.
 When you stay home and write blogs, your only fun will be your computer.
 You will probably have no more friends at all.

-5. You will think about various ideas and topics while you are driving, eating at office and probably when there is nothing much to do in the office.
+5. You will think about various ideas and topics while you are driving, eating at the office and probably when there is nothing much to do in the office.
 You will probably do the same when you stay at home and blog.
 So, what you were doing during some of the office hours and got paid for it, now you won't get paid for it any more.

-6. When you work in an office, you will get the opportunity to talk to lot of people about your blog and promote it.
+6. When you work in an office, you will get the opportunity to talk to a lot of people about your blog and promote it.
 You will miss that opportunity when you don't work anymore.